talonvoice/noise/noises.md

 Many of these sounds will be the same utterances, while using your lips to change their tones.
 * Relaxed lips are in their natural state, slightly parted.
 * To pull your lips back, raise your cheeks as if you are fake smiling.
 This should make the pitch higher.
-* To push your lips forward, make an "oo" sound and keep your lips in that position.
+* To push your lips forward, make an 'oo' sound and keep your lips in that position.
 This should make the pitch lower.

 ## Various hisses